Our products

 Step 2: Chop the nuts

 Roughly chop the hazelnuts, almonds, and walnuts.
 Do not pulverize them — we want irregular pieces that provide crunch.
 Mix with the raisins.
-This nut base will go into the bottom of each panipuri, creating a layer of texture and flavor that contrasts with the creaminess of the brandade.
+This nut base will go at the bottom of each panipuri, creating a layer of texture and flavor that contrasts with the creaminess of the brandade.

 Step 3: Fill and serve

 Insert a teaspoon of the nut mixture through the hole of each panipuri — this will be the base of the filling.
 Then, insert the piping bag nozzle and pipe the cod brandade until the sphere is full.
-Finally, top each sphere with a teaspoon of herb mayonnaise.
+Finally, crown each sphere with a teaspoon of herb mayonnaise.

 Presentation and serving tips

-- Serving tray: Present the spheres on a bed of coarse salt or rice — the spheres won't roll and the visual effect is very attractive.
+• Serving tray: Present the spheres on a bed of coarse salt or rice — the spheres won't roll, and the visual effect is very attractive.

 Variations of cod brandade